Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 Jack Daniel Distillery announces the U.S. nationwide release of its red-hot cinnamon spirit, Jack Daniel’s Tennessee Fire.

-Casa Herradura in Jalisco, Mexico, receives the 2015 Environmental Excellence Award from Mexico’s Federal Attorney for Environmental Protection, recognizing its clean technology, environmental awareness and continuous improvement programs, and sustainability targets for water and greenhouse gas emissions.
+Casa Herradura in Jalisco, Mexico, receives the 2015 Environmental Excellence Award from Mexico’s Federal Attorney for Environmental Protection.

-Brown-Forman reaches an agreement to sell its Southern Comfort and Tuaca trademarks to Sazerac.
+Brown-Forman sells its Southern Comfort and Tuaca trademarks to Sazerac.

 Jack Daniel’s celebrates the 150th anniversary of America’s oldest registered distillery, the Jack Daniel Distillery in Lynchburg, Tennessee.

-Brown-Forman reaches an agreement to purchase The BenRiach Distillery Company Limited, bringing three Single Malt Scotch Whisky brands into the company’s portfolio: The GlenDronach, BenRiach, and Glenglassaugh.
+Brown-Forman purchases The BenRiach Distillery Company Limited, including The GlenDronach, BenRiach, and Glenglassaugh brands.
 The purchase includes brand trademarks, three malt distilleries, a bottling plant, and a headquarters in Edinburgh, Scotland.

 Coopers’ Craft launches in summer, the first new bourbon brand for the company in more than twenty years.

-Brown-Forman holds official ground breaking ceremony for Slane Distillery, the company’s initial entry into distilling Irish whiskey.
+Slane Distillery, the company’s initial entry into distilling Irish whiskey, opens.
 Slane Distillery is the first distillery built by Brown-Forman outside of the United States.
+Brown-Forman Corporation establishes its own distribution organization in Spain.